NaufalHD12/persona-nexus/README.md

-# 🎮 Persona Nexus - Persona-Themed Community Forum
+# 🎮 Persona Nexus - Persona Series Community Forum

 **Persona Nexus** is a full-stack web forum application built from scratch, inspired by the pop-retro aesthetic of the *Persona 4* game.
 The platform serves as a space for fans to discuss, share content, and interact within a dynamic and modern community.